-The oral history project was initiated in 1999 by Robert Klein (Ghana I, 1961-1963) when Peace Corps celebrated its 35th anniversary in an effort to capture the individual experiences of every volunteer who trained and served in Ghana I. He noted that several volunteers in Ghana I had died and taken their precious stories with them.
+When Peace Corps celebrated its 35th anniversary, Bob noted that several Volunteers from the Ghana I group had died and taken their precious stories with them.
 He realized that pieces of Peace Corps history were disappearing.
-Working with archivists at JFK Presidential Library, Klein developed the protocol for oral history interviewing.
+Working with archivists at the JFK Presidential Library, Klein developed a protocol for oral history interviewing.

-The in-depth interview includes a discussion of the volunteer’s life before Peace Corps, Peace Corps training, the experience of serving as a volunteer in-country, and reflections on the impact Peace Corps service had on the volunteer, the host country and the United States.
-Interviews average sixty to ninety minutes.
+The in-depth interview, usually averaging sixty to ninety minutes, includes a discussion of the Volunteer’s life before Peace Corps, Peace Corps training, the experience of serving as a Volunteer in-country, and reflections on the impact Peace Corps service had on the Volunteer, the host country and the United States.

 Klein soon discovered the need to expand the project to capture Peace Corps stories from as many countries and eras as possible.
 He conducted dozens of interviews and over time trained 25 other RPCVs to do the same.
-Before his death in 2012 he asked his friend Phyllis Noble (Nigeria 1965-1967) to lead the effort, which she tirelessly did until 2017.
+Before his death in 2012, he asked his friend Phyllis Noble (Nigeria, 1965-1967) to lead the effort, which she tirelessly did until her passing in 2017.

-Currently, the Project is managed by a leadership team:
+Currently, the Project is managed by the following leadership team: